JourneyMakesUBG/GimkitCheat/README.md

 Any gamemode specific script will pull up a hud to manage the script, which can be disabled by hitting shift 3 times.

 ### All scripts now require a local override to be set up.
 Click [here](#setting-up-an-override) to see how to set up a local override.
+If you are unable to use local overrides, you can use the [old version](/v1/general.js) that doesn't require an override.
+You will need to answer all questions once before it begins working.

 ### [General](/general.js)

 To run the general script, a local override must be set up.
 See below for instructions on various browsers.
-If you are using a browser that doesn't support local overrides, you can use the [v1 version of this script](/v1/general.js), which requires that you all questions once before it works.

 Click [here](#setting-up-an-override) to see how to set up a local override.